beyondcode/laravel-vouchers/README.md

 $user->redeemVoucher($voucher);
 ```

+After a user successfully redeemed a voucher, this package will fire a `BeyondCode\Vouchers\Events\VoucherRedeemed` event.
+The event contains the user instance and the voucher instance.
+You should listen to this event in order to perform the business logic of your application, when a user redeems a voucher.

 ## Handling Errors

 The `redeemCode` and `redeemVoucher` methods throw a couple of exceptions that you will want to catch and react to in your application: